ThePrimeagen/vim-fundamentals/course-website/lessons/are-you-ready.md

 * This is a journey, its not a day trip
 * The journey is uphill
 * The top of the mountain is incredible

+### For the live class
+I stream on twitch, so feel free to ask questions at any point and I can pivot if its beneficial for all or I'll answer the question at the end of the section.